HomeProgrammesNursingBachelor of Nursing

 State Final Examination Fees

-State Final Examinations and Registration Fees are determined by the Nursing Council of New Zealand (NCNZ).
+State Final Examinations and Registration Fees are determined by the Nursing Council of New Zealand.
 The approximate cost is $240.00 per learner (subject to change) and payable by the student.
 This fee is paid at the time each student registers with the NCNZ for the State Finals Examination.
-This comes into effect from the 1 January 2023.

 Accreditation